 Spring Lime Topiary Crochet Tree

 - Create the foundation of the Tree.
-Spiraling from Top to Bottom.
+Spiralling from Top to Bottom.

-- Create branches of the Easter & Spring Tree from Bottom to Top, spiraling back up.
+- Create branches of the Easter & Spring Tree from Bottom to Top, spiralling back up.

 - Decorate to suit you.